casper-ecosystem/cep-85/README.md

 ## Design Goals

 - DApp developers attempting to create a multi-token contract should be able to install the contract as is, with modalities as required for their needs.
-- Reference implementation should showcase modalities and options for install and entrypoints for use after installation.
+- Reference implementation should showcase modalities and options for installation and entrypoints for use after installation.
 - CEP-85 reference implementation should be self-contained within a single repo, including all tests and documentation for Casper Labs provided SDKs.
-- Should adhere to publicly perceived expected behavior of a multi-token standard.
+- Should adhere to the publicly perceived expected behavior of a multi-token standard.
-- Standard session code should be provided to interact with the installed contract, allowing DApp developers to access normal functions without writing new Wasm producing logic.
+- Standard session code should be provided to interact with the installed contract, allowing DApp developers to access normal functions without writing new Wasm-producing logic.

 ## Table of Contents